Cam Cameron: LSU

-On February 8, 2013, it was reported on CBSSports.com that Cameron had accepted the offensive coordinator position at LSU, replacing Greg Studrawa.
-Later in the day this report was confirmed.
+On February 8, 2013, LSU hired Cameron as offensive coordinator, replacing Greg Studrawa.
+The move reunited him with head coach Les Miles.

 Entering 2013, Cameron had immediate success, as his LSU offense averaged 46 points in the first six games of the regular season.
 The Tiger offense finished the season 34th in the country in passing yards at 265.1 per game, 32nd in rushing yards at 200.8, 22nd points for at 37.0, and 32nd in total offense (LSU's best since 2007) at 5591 yards of total offense and a total average of 465.9 yards per game.
 Cameron has also been widely praised for the development of redshirt senior quarterback Zach Mettenberger who had the best season of his LSU career with a 64.9% completion percentage, and a 22–8 touchdown to interception ratio, a notable improvement over past seasons.

-On September 25, 2016, it was announced that Cameron was fired along with Les Miles after a 2–2 start to the season.
-Reports later indicated that it was incoming interim head coach Ed Orgeron who decided to release Cameron.
+LSU fired Miles on September 25, 2016, after a 2–2 start to the season.
+Interim head coach Ed Orgeron did not retain Cameron, and promoted tight ends coach Steve Ensminger instead.